Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bharathkumar-tamilarasu&label=Profile%20views&color=0e75b6&style=flat" alt="Bharathkumar-Tamilarasu" /> </p>

-## 👤 Who I Am

-⚡️ I'm a Machine Learning professional with about 5 years of experience working across the data and ML space.
-I focus on building reliable, production-ready ML solutions on the cloud - mainly Azure - with a strong emphasis on automation and making sure the work actually drives impact.

-⚡️ I began my career working with real-time industrial data using OSIsoft PI, and over time, I’ve moved into designing and migrating end-to-end ML pipelines, leading cloud transitions, and supporting critical ML operations in production.
+## 🙋‍♂️ 𝗔𝗯𝗼𝘂𝘁 𝗠𝗲

+I'm a Machine Learning Engineer focused on building scalable ML systems that drive data-informed decisions across the business.
+I specialize in designing and maintaining robust end-to-end ML pipelines - covering everything from data preprocessing and feature engineering to training, deployment, and monitoring.

+Working closely with data scientists, data engineers, and platform teams, I help operationalize machine learning models and streamline the entire model lifecycle.
+My goal is to ensure that ML solutions are not just accurate, but also reliable, maintainable, and impactful in production.

-## 💼 What I did
+## 💼 𝗠𝘆 𝘄𝗼𝗿𝗸 𝗶𝗻𝗰𝗹𝘂𝗱𝗲𝘀

-⚡ Migrated 40+ ML systems and 140+ feature pipelines from Cloudera to Azure - improving runtime by 35%.

-⚡ Led operational support for 6 ML systems, ensuring minimal downtime and seamless model performance ensuring stability, monitoring, and continuous delivery.

-⚡ Collaborated with process engineers on OSIsoft PI data to reduce alarm fatigue by 60% through actionable SQL insights and Power BI dashboards.

-## 💎 What Sets Me Apart

-⚡ I bring hands-on experience from real-world projects where models are not only built, but rigorously deployed, monitored, and improved - ensuring alignment with business objectives and long-term impact.
+* Building and deploying ML models for regression and classification tasks using Scikit-learn and XGBoost.
+* Automating data pipelines using Databricks, Python, SQL, Pyspark for efficient and scalable data processing.
+* Performing in-depth data analysis and visualization using Pandas, NumPy, Matplotlib, and Power BI to guide feature engineering and reporting.
+*  Handling imbalanced datasets and outliers through advanced preprocessing techniques to enhance model generalization.
+*  Using joblib to serialize models and streamline the deployment of reproducible, high-performance solutions.
+*  Implementing model performance monitoring and alerting to ensure real-time insights into model drift and prediction quality.
+*  Managing model artifacts and experiment tracking with automated deployment pipelines.
+*  Collaborating with stakeholders to translate business needs into measurable ML solutions, with a focus on interpretability and impact.

 ## 🪄 Skills